After diving deep into the subject a few days, hundreds of tabs opened, and Google asked me if I was not a robot. I finally have an answer!

-The City of London is the tiniest in the UK.
+The City of London is the tiniest City in the UK.

 The City of London is the smallest in the UK, with just over 9,000 people.
 It is also one of the most densely populated areas in the country, at 5,701 people per square kilometre, which is more than ten times higher than England’s next most densely populated region.

-6.5 Million People Take a The Bus Every Day
+6.5 Million People Take a Bus Every Day in London

 London’s buses carry more passengers than any other mode of transport in the City, with over 6.5 million people taking a bus daily.
 This is not surprising given the City’s large size and the fact that its bus network is one of the largest in the world.